EarthScope/GeoLab-docs/advanced_topics/dask.md

 The `dask.distributed` package provides Dask's client, scheduler, and worker system.
 This package creates a cluster whether the cluster is local, as in this section, or spread across many machines, as [Section 4](#dask-distributed) describes.
 The package name stays the same in both cases.

 Dask starts workers on the cores available in GeoLab.
-For example, if GeoLab gives a user 8 cores, Dask can create workers to use these cores.
-The workers complete tasks at the same time.
+For example, if GeoLab gives a user 4 CPU cores, Dask can create workers to use all these cores at once.
+Each worker completes tasks at the same time.

 ### When to Use Local Dask